collingeorge/rTKA-Multimodal-Anesthesia-Protocol/README.md

 ---

-## Educational Use Only — Not for Clinical Application
+## Educational Use Only

-**CRITICAL NOTICE:** This repository contains educational materials developed for medical school application portfolio purposes.
-It is **NOT** intended for clinical use.
+This repository contains educational materials developed for medical school application portfolio purposes and is not intended for clinical application.

-### Purpose and Scope

-This is an **independent pre-medical research project** consisting of literature synthesis, protocol analysis, and educational framework development.
-This work represents:

-- Educational portfolio material for medical school applications
-- Literature review and synthesis of published guidelines
-- Structured clinical reasoning exercises
-- Demonstration of systems thinking and protocol design competency

-This work is **NOT:**
+**This is not:**
 - Medical advice or clinical guidance
-- A substitute for clinical judgment or attending physician oversight
 - An institutional guideline, policy, or order set
-- Endorsed or approved for clinical implementation
+- Approved for clinical implementation
-- A validated clinical protocol
+- A substitute for attending anesthesiologist judgment

-### Clinical Implementation Warning

-**Any consideration of clinical use would require:**

-1. **Institutional Review:** Formal review by medical staff, pharmacy, nursing, and administration
-2. **Local Adaptation:** Modification for local formulary, policies, and practice patterns
-3. **Governance Approval:** Explicit approval through proper clinical governance channels
-4. **Attending Oversight:** Implementation only under supervision of licensed attending physicians
-5. **Patient-Specific Individualization:** All medication selection, dosing, and monitoring must be individualized to patient physiology, comorbidities, and clinical context

-**This repository does NOT constitute approval for clinical use.**
+**This is:**
+- Independent pre-medical educational project
+- Literature synthesis for learning demonstration
+- Medical school application portfolio material

 ---

-## Important Disclaimers
+## Disclaimers

-### Institutional Affiliation
+**Institutional Affiliation:**

-* This is an **independent educational project**, NOT an official University of Washington or UW Medicine document
-* This work is **not affiliated with, endorsed by, or approved by** UW Medicine, its faculty, staff, or administration
+This is an independent educational project.
+It is not an official University of Washington or UW Medicine document and is not affiliated with, endorsed by, or approved by UW Medicine, its faculty, or staff.
-* Clinical observation opportunities at UW Medical Center informed this educational work but **do not constitute institutional collaboration or endorsement**
-* Developed solely for **medical school application portfolio purposes**

-### Liability and Use

-* **No Clinical Validation:** These materials have not undergone institutional validation, peer review, or regulatory approval for clinical use
+**Clinical Use:**
+Any clinical consideration requires institutional review, governance approval, and attending anesthesiologist supervision.
+All medication dosing must be individualized to patient-specific factors and local protocols.
+Institutional policies supersede all content.

+**Liability:**
-* **No Warranty:** This work is provided "as is" without warranty of any kind, express or implied
+This work is provided "as is" without warranty of any kind.
+Users assume full responsibility for any use of these materials.
-* **User Responsibility:** Any individual or institution considering use of these materials assumes full responsibility for validation, adaptation, and outcomes
-* **Professional Judgment Required:** Clinical decision-making must always involve qualified healthcare professionals exercising independent clinical judgment

-### Educational Context

-* **Author Status:** Pre-medical student conducting independent scholarly work
+**Author Status:**
-* **Not Professional Medical Literature:** This repository represents educational portfolio development, not professional medical research or clinical trials
-* **Synthesis, Not Original Research:** Content is synthesized from published literature, guidelines, and educational resources
-* **Learning Demonstration:** Purpose is to demonstrate clinical reasoning, systems thinking, and protocol development competency for medical school applications
+Pre-medical student.
+Not a licensed healthcare professional.

 ---